 1. Chastity is saying YES to AUTHENTIC real love.

-Sex does not equal love, and love does not equal sex.
 Love is not just a happy feeling or something that comes and goes.
+Your love is also not prooved by having sex with someone.
 Love is a deep desire to do what is good for another.
 It involves sacrifice.
 Think of the love Christ has for you—a love that led Him to lay down His life on the cross.
 When compared to this kind of love, do you really want to date or marry somebody who rests his or her entire idea of a good relationship on mere feelings?

 2. Chastity is saying YES to you.